holepunchto/pear-docs/building-blocks/autobase.md

 #### **`const entry = await view.get(idx, [options])`**

 Gets an entry from the view.
-If set `unwrap` to true, it returns `entry.value`.
-Otherwise, it returns an entry similar to this:
+If set `unwrap` to true, returns `entry.value` or returns an entry similar to this:

 ```javascript
 {